FitX/gymx-ui/src/components/gymx-app-layout/readme.md

 Additionally, there is a **fixed-main** variant that makes the main window scrollable while keeping the header and footer fixed.

-## SCSS Variables:
+### Custom Properties:

-The component uses CSS variables for flexibility:
+The component uses CSS Custom Properties for flexibility:

 -   **--app-layout-inline-padding:** Defines horizontal padding for sections.
 -   **--app-layout-block-padding:** Defines vertical padding for sections.